How can the "Request Files" feature on OneDrive be useful in your organization and why does this feature improve your security?

-- A modal dialog appears; specify a description of what kind of files is expected (for a projet, a procedure, etc.) and click Next
+- A modal dialog appears; specify a description of what kind of files is expected (for a project, a procedure, etc.) and click Next

-- Your Request files is ready now; you can use and share the provided link (via mail for example) and/or share it directly by specifying the mail addresses of the recipients
+- Your Request files are ready now; you can use and share the provided link (via mail for example) and/or share it directly by specifying the mail addresses of the recipients

 If you specify recipient(s), the behavior will not be the same for the user that performs the upload (see Upload files as recipient part)